kostia-lev/mintable-ico/README.md

-# React Truffle Box
+# Mintable ICO

-This box comes with everything you need to start using Truffle to write, compile, test, and deploy smart contracts, and interact with them from a React app.
+All smart contracts are deployed to Sepolia.
+To buy tokens, you need to pass a KYC.
+Contact me to do it.

 ## Installation